William A. Peffer

-William Alfred Peffer (September 10, 1831 – October 6, 1912) was a United States Senator from Kansas, notable for being the first of six Populists (two of whom, more than any other state, were from Kansas) elected to the United States Senate.
-In the Senate he was recognizable by his enormous flowing beard.
+William Alfred Peffer (September 10, 1831 – October 6, 1912) was an American lawyer, Union Army officer during the American Civil War, state legislator, and United States Senator from Kansas.
+He was the first of six Populists (two of whom were from Kansas) elected to the United States Senate.
+In the Senate, he was recognizable by his enormous flowing beard.
 His name was also raised as a possible third-party presidential candidate in 1896.